Q: Are the markets open to anyone?

 A: Yes!
 Our community markets are open to anyone looking for access to affordable, healthy produce.

 Q: Is Produce in a SNAP a non-profit?

 A: Produce in a SNAP does not have 501 (c) (3) status.
-We intend on scaling this initiative so that it can spread to as many schools, community centers, and cities as possible.
-In order to do so, the program needs to be self sustainable so we can re-invest funds into new sites and feed more people.
+We intend on scaling this initiative so that it can expand to as many schools, community centers, and cities as possible.
+In order to do so, the program needs to be self sustainable so that we can re-invest funds into the addition of new sites and feed more people.
 Hungry Harvest believes that solving hunger through charitable donations is only one piece of the puzzle.
-Entrepreneurship will allow us to cultivate food justice faster and impact more people in the long run.
+Entrepreneurship allows us to cultivate food justice faster and impact more people in the long run.

 Q: What is recovered produce?

 A: Fruits and vegetables that are perfectly good to eat, but would normally go to waste because of aesthetic imperfections (misshapen or off-color), surplus (when farms had a better than expected growing season), or logistical problems (when grocery stores over-order produce, truckloads of fruits and veggies can get rejected and ultimately.
 We rescue this produce in an effort to help mend a broken food system.
 To date, we have provided over 200,000 pounds of low cost fruits & veggies to families and individuals with limited food access.

 Q: What forms of payment to you accept?

 A: We accept cash, credit, debit, and SNAP/EBT at all of our sites.

 Q: Is the produce locally grown all year-round?